technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 1. Which Azure services can you use to ingest data from SAP and non-SAP data sources?

-Azure Synapse Analytics has over 100 connectors to integrate with SAP and non-SAP data sources.
+    Azure Synapse Analytics pipelines has over 100 connectors to integrate with SAP and non-SAP data sources.
 There is also generic connectors such as REST and OData.
 The Azure Integration Runtime is used to connect to external cloud compute, whereas if there is on-premises compute or compute that resides with the confines of a virtual network, the Self-Hosted Integration Runtime can be used to connect to Azure Synapse Analytics.
 Data pipelines can be authored to orchestrate data movement from source to target systems.
 Other options include DataBricks, Azure Data Factory, or custom developed applications hosted in cloud services such as web applications or web jobs.

 2. Of the options you identified in the previous step, which ones would you recommend to Contoso?

-  Azure Synapse Analytics provides a single interface for all data ingestion needs.
+    Azure Synapse Analytics provides a single interface for all data ingestion needs and pipeline workflow.
 It has the ability to orchestrate data movement via code-free (copy data activity, data flows) or coded options (stored procedures, notebooks).
+Synapse handles your data science workloads and your data exploration needs.
+There is some limited reporting capabilities as well.

 3. What data integration options would Contoso benefit from?

     Contoso can benefit from the services offered by Azure Synapse Analytics.
 There are over 100 connectors to external compute to be able to move data from source to sink.
 Additionally, Contoso can take advantage of integration capabilities with Azure Machine Learning.
 Wizards can be used directly within the Synapse Studio to train models and deploy and host those models in the dedicated SQL Pool.
 There is also an integration between Azure Synapse Analytics and Power BI.
 Power BI can be used to create visualizations on top of SQL Pool data (both serverless and dedicated).
 Power BI integrates with Power Automate and can trigger business processes based on data alerts.
 Power BI can also integrate with Azure Machine Learning models that have been deployed as web services.

 4. Which Azure workflow and integration services would you recommend be used by Contoso?

-  Azure Synapse Analytics, Azure Machine Learning, Power BI, and Power Automate.
+    Azure Synapse Analytics, Azure Machine Learning, and Power Automate.

 _Data transformation and processing_